the-collab-lab/tcl-27-smart-shopping-list/ORIENTATION-en.md

 ## What's Next?

-Your team will kick off the project with your first weekly sync on {COHORT_START_DATE}.
+Your team will kick off the project with your first weekly sync on April 4, 2021.
 In the meeting we will present a Learning Module on git best practices and get everyone set up to collaborate on the app.
 Afterwards you will schedule pair programming sessions with your partner to work through your story of the week!

 ### Let's Do This!